Opposition alliance mulls joint strategy against Shehbaz-led govt

 Fazl convinced to join forces with opposition alliance against govt

-ISLAMABAD (Dunya News) – A meeting of the opposition parties was held on Tuesday to give tough time to the government.
+ISLAMABAD (Dunya News) – A meeting of the opposition parties was held on Tuesday and pledged to give a tough time to the government.

+Members of the Balochistan National Party-Mengal and the Jamaat-e-Islami also took part in the meeting.

-According to sources, terms of reference for joint strategy of the opposition were also discussed.
+According to sources, terms of reference for joint strategy of the opposition were discussed.

-Sources said that attendants of the huddle unanimously agreed that the government was unable to control inflation, law and order and economy.
+Sources said the participants unanimously agreed that the government was unable to control inflation, lawlessness and economy.

-PTI leader Asad Qaiser told reporters that Maulana Fazl was also ready to join forces with the opposition against the government.
+PTI leader Asad Qaiser told reporters that Maulana Fazl was also ready to join forces with the opposition to give a tough time to the government.